-Egypt Tours - The Land of the Pharaohs
+Egypt Tours - The Land of Pharaohs & the Nile River

 9 DAYS / 8 NIGHTS

-Journey 5,000 years back in time to the cradle of civilization and marvel at the ancient relics left by Egypt's once powerful rulers, including the Pyramids of Giza, and take a fascinating cruise on the Nile River.
+Journey 5,000 years back in time and marvel at the ancient relics left by Egypt's once powerful rulers, including the Pyramids of Giza and then take a fascinating cruise on the Nile River.